Vanshh1sharma/healthmate-ai-medical-portal/replit.md

   - Styled AI disclaimers and warnings
 - ✅ Integrated OpenAI GPT-5 for medical analysis and report generation
 - ✅ All pages (home and patient portal) are working successfully
+- ⚠️ OpenAI API key needs to be configured for AI features to work in production

 ## AI Features
 - **Intelligent Report Analysis**: Extracts key findings and generates relevant questions